MarkV203/Project_2_472/README.md

 - Concurrent updates for all three sensors completed without data corruption.
 - Fire likelihood detection accurately flagged abnormal conditions (e.g., high temperature, low humidity).
 - The system maintained smooth UI performance even with multiple threads running simultaneously.
+- all csv documents attached to this repo are an example of how sensor data is shown.
+Each runtime of the program will result in an updated csv document

 ---